gdisf/teaching-materials/CONTRIBUTING.md

 ## Issues

-If you've identified an issue, please log it under our **Issues** section.
-Make sure you include the workshop name in the title, like "JSOO".
+If you've identified an issue, please log it under our **[Issues](https://github.com/gdisf/teaching-materials/issues)** section.
+Make sure you include the workshop name in the title.
+Example issue: "[JS 101] Broken link in exercise 2".